Westminster’s pressure on the NI parties looks like hotting up after Thursday’s council elections

 Why aren’t the other parties putting the DUP up against the wall over this and the DUP crying blackmail?

 Meanwhile, the significance of Declan Morgan’s appointment cannot be overeestimated, even before the fate of the Legacy Bill has been decided.
 The House of Lords have been pulling the Bill with its plan for a virtual amnesty to pieces for some weeks now.
 Particularly scathing criticism has been levelled at the replacement of most due legal process and inquiry by an independent information recovery commission, tasked to review the police and DPP records and hear fresh – but volunteered – evidence.
 In response to calls from all sides to dump the Bill, the government have been slowly amending it in an effort to get it past the Lords who almost never reject Bills wholesale anyway out of respect for Commons’ primacy.
+They are even promising “game changing ” moves shortly which may answer many of Nuala O’Loan’s criticisms.

 Morgan’s appointment is surely transformative.
 As chief justice he was the leading advocate for due legal process and instigated a more powerful system of Troubles inquests under the supervision of the higher judiciary .
 He has already made it pretty clear that he won’t be implicated in a government whitewash.